 When a person has multiple mortgages on a single home, they may be able to have these mortgages cut down to a more manageable status during Chapter 13 bankruptcy.
 In a process known as stripping a mortgage, a debtor can better handle these debts and may even be able to discharge them by the end of the bankruptcy case.

 If you are considering bankruptcy in response to an overwhelming debt situation, we can help you to determine whether this course of action is right for you.
-Contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC, at (205) 324-4000 to discuss what options may be available to you.
+Contact the Birmingham bankruptcy lawyers of [firm-name], at [phone-number] to discuss what options may be available to you.

 When a person strips off of a mortgage, they reduce that mortgage’s legal status to being an unsecured loan.
 While mortgages are directly tied to a home’s equity, a stripped mortgage is treated like an unconnected loan that may be ultimately discharged when the bankruptcy process is complete.